Content Marketing Metrics: How is Content Marketing More Than “Creating” & “Marketing” Content?

 It deals with the percentage of repeat visitors, bounce rate, the number of visits by one visitor and the last time he/she visited your website.
 Retention metrics also analyze the number of relevant followers you get on social media and subscribers/unsubscribers for email updates.

-This metrics will allow you to
+This content performance metrics will allow you to

 - Focus on balancing new vs. repeat visitors